epics-extensions/EPNix/docs/glossary.md

   refers to another directory inside a Top
   (the name of that directory has to be suffixed with `Sup`).
   When compiling/building a Top,
-  Sups are meant to be built before Apps, in order to be used by Apps.
+  Sups are functionally the same as Apps, but they are meant to be built before, in order to be used by Apps.
   For example: the `devOpcuaSup` directory inside the [opcua Top](https://github.com/epics-modules/opcua/tree/master).